 We believe news should compete for credibility, not clicks.
 That’s why Credder allows journalists and the public to review articles, measuring the credibility of every article, its author, and outlet.

 Credder features two kinds of ratings.
 The Critic Rating represents the percentage of positive reviews from verified journalists.
-The User Rating represents the percentage of positive reviews from the public.
-On the homepage, we display an article’s User Rating by default, and then the Critic Rating when none are available.
+The Public Rating represents the percentage of positive reviews from the public.
+On the homepage, we display an article’s Public Rating by default, and then the Critic Rating when none are available.

 Credder prefers to display article ratings, but when none is available, we use the author or outlet rating instead.
 We display No Rating Yet if there are no article, author, or outlet ratings available.

 Credder has two rating icons: